U.S. stocks close down on news of Biden tax proposal

 Markets have been listless after the Dow .DJI and S&P 500 .SPX recently scaled all-time peaks as investors await guidance from Microsoft Corp MSFT.O, Google parent Alphabet Inc GOOGL.O and Facebook Inc FB.O when they report earnings next week.

-"Until we get out of this information vacuum the market is going to be generally directionless," he said.
+"Until we get out of this information vacuum the market is going to be generally directionless," Hayes said.
 "All that really matters moving forward is what are those big tech earnings next week?"

 During the session, the S&P 500 healthcare sector .SPXHC hit a fresh record high while industrials .SPLRCI were the biggest gainers.